-Target Up & Up Sensitive Skin Baby Wipes contain a formaldehyde-releasing preservative called 2-Bromo-2-Nitropropane-1,3-Diol, which may cause contact allergy in some babies.
-The typical symptoms of contact allergy include redness, swelling, itching, and fluid-filled blisters.
+Target Up & Up Sensitive Skin Baby Wipes no longer contain a formaldehyde-releasing preservative called 2-bromo-2-nitropropane-1,3-diol, which may cause painful contact allergies in some people, and especially babies.

 Why are there preservatives in baby wipes?

-All baby wipes have to contain preservatives because they all contain water.
-And water is a breeding ground for harmful bacteria and mold to grow, especially when you open a package and introduce air and new bacteria.
+All baby wipes must contain preservatives because they all contain water.
+Water is a breeding ground for harmful bacteria and mold to grow, especially when you open a package and introduce air and new bacteria.

 The back story

-When I first started blogging, which was 5 years ago, one of my first posts was about Costco’s brand of baby wipes called Kirkland Signature Baby Wipes.
-Back then, Costco baby wipes contained a formaldehyde-releasing preservative.
-And Costco was not alone using these potentially harmful formaldehyde-releasing preservatives.
+When I first started blogging, which was 6 years ago, one of my first posts was about Costco’s brand of baby wipes called Kirkland Signature Baby Wipes.
+Back then, Costco baby wipes contained a formaldehyde-releasing preservative and Costco was not alone using these potentially harmful formaldehyde-releasing preservatives.

-Since I started reviewing all major baby wipes every year and publishing my findings in the Baby Wipes Rating List, I noticed that a lot of baby wipes have been reformulated to remove formaldehyde-releasing preservatives.
-Unfortunately, Target Up & Up baby wipes have not done so yet.
-In fact, in my 2018 Baby Wipes Rating List, Target Up & Up Sensitive Skin Baby Wipes are the only ones that have a formaldehyde releaser.
+Since I started reviewing all major baby wipes every year and publishing my findings in the Baby Wipes Rating List, I have noticed that a lot of baby wipes have been reformulated to remove formaldehyde-releasing preservatives.
+In fact, in my 2018 Baby Wipes Rating List, Target Up & Up Sensitive Skin Baby Wipes were the only ones that had a formaldehyde releaser.
 Now, in the 2019 Baby Wipes Rating List, there are no baby wipes that contain formaldehyde-releasing preservatives!

-Iodopropynyl butylcarbamate is rated 4-6 (depending on use) out of 10 (10 being most toxic) in the Skin Deep database powered by the Environmental Working Group.
+Iodopropynyl butylcarbamate is rated 4-6 (depending on use) out of 10 (10 being most toxic) in the Skin Deep database.

 PEG-75 Lanolin: a chemically-modified form of lanolin, a fat-like sebaceous secretion of sheep.
 It is produced by using carcinogenic ethylene oxide, which may contaminate the final product with carcinogenic 1,4-dioxane.
 (Learn how to spot ingredients that may be contaminated with 1,4-dioxane, even though it is not listed as an ingredient, here.)